w-tr/books/README.md

 - [x] [Programming in C by Stephen G. Kochan](programming_in_c)
 - [x] [Verilog By Example by Blaine C. Readler](verilog_by_example)
-- [ ] The Student's//Designers Guide to VHDL by Peter Ashenden (legend)
+- [ ] The Student's//Designers Guide to VHDL by Peter Ashenden (legend) - Read this book 10 years ago, have not annotated it yet.
 - [ ] The C++ Programming Language by Bjarne Stoustrup (legende)
-- [ ] Effective Coding with VHDL by Richardo Janinski
+- [ ] Effective Coding with VHDL by Richardo Janinski - Read not annotated.
-- [ ] Design Recipes for FPGAs by Peter Wilson
+- [ ] Design Recipes for FPGAs by Peter Wilson - Read not annotated
 - [ ] How Linux Works by Brian Ward
 - [x] [architectyourhome by Hugo Tugman](architectyourhome)
 - [x] [12 Rules for life an antidote to chaos by Jorgon Peterson](12_rules_for_life)